Realizing universal quantum gates with topological bases in quantum-simulated superconducting chains: Abstract

 \section{Abstract}

-We propose a topology-preserved hard-core boson simulator of one-dimensional time-reversal-invariant topological superconductor.
-By using the developed dispersive dynamic modulation approach, not only the faithful simulation of this DIII type of spinful superconducting chains is achieved, but also a set of universal topological quantum gates can be realized.
+One-dimensional time-reversal invariant topological superconducting wires of the symmetry class DIII exhibit exotic physics which can be exploited to realize the set of universal operations in topological quantum computing.
+However, the verification of DIII-class physics in conventional condensed matter materials is highly nontrivial due to realistic constraints.
+Here we propose a symmetry-protected hard-core boson simulator of the one-dimensional DIII topological superconductor.
+By using the developed dispersive dynamic modulation approach, not only the faithful simulation of this new type of spinful superconducting chains is achieved, but also a set of universal quantum gates can be realized with the computational basis formed by the degenerate ground states that are topologically protected against random local perturbations.
 Physical implementation of our scheme based on a Josephson quantum circuit is presented, where our detailed analysis pinpoints that this scheme is experimentally feasible with the state-of-the-art technology.